googleads/googleads-mobile-flutter/packages/mediation_example/README.md

 ```

-## Configuring the ad unit to use mediation in Admob or Ad Manager
+## Configure the ad unit to use mediation in Admob or Ad Manager
 This is done in the Admob or Ad Manager UI.
 See the following links for details
 of how to configure mediation:
 * AdMob: https://support.google.com/admob/answer/3124703?hl=en&ref_topic=7383089
 * Ad Manager: https://support.google.com/admanager/answer/7387351?hl=en&ref_topic=6373639

-## Configuring your account and ad in the mediation network's UI
+## Configure your account and ad in the mediation network's UI
 This is described in the `integrate partner networks` section in the GMA devsite
 for each network:
 * https://developers.google.com/admob/android/mediate